capnproto/capnproto/doc/cxxrpc.md

 ### Other Features

-KJ promise a number of primitive operations that can be performed on promises.
+KJ supports a number of primitive operations that can be performed on promises.
 The complete API is documented directly in the `kj/async.h` header.
 Additionally, see the `kj/async-io.h` header for APIs for performing basic network I/O -- although Cap'n Proto RPC users typically won't need to use these APIs directly.